Play (activity): Other animals

-Marc Bekoff (a University of Colorado evolutionary biologist) proposes a "flexibility" hypothesis that attempts to incorporate these newer neurological findings.
+Marc Bekoff (a University of Colorado evolutionary biologist) proposes a "flexibility" hypothesis that attempts to incorporate these neurological findings.
 It argues that play helps animals learn to switch and improvise all behaviors more effectively, to be prepared for the unexpected.
-There may, however, be other ways to acquire even these benefits of play: the concept of equifinality.
-The idea is that the social benefits of play for many animals, for example, could instead be garnered by grooming.
+There may, however, be other ways to acquire even these benefits of play (the concept of equifinality).
+The social benefits of play for many animals, for example, could instead be garnered by grooming.
 Patrick Bateson maintains that equifinality is exactly what play teaches.
 In accordance with the flexibility hypothesis, play may teach animals to avoid "false endpoints".
-In other words, they will harness the childlike tendency to keep playing with something that works "well enough", eventually allowing them to come up with something that might work better, if only in some situations.
+In other words, they harness the childlike tendency to keep playing with something that works "well enough", eventually allowing them to come up with something that might work better, if only in some situations.
 This also allows mammals to build up various skills that could come in handy in entirely novel situations.

 A study on two species of monkeys Semnopithecus entellus and Macaca mulatta that came into association with each other during food provisioning by pilgrims at the Ambagarh Forest Reserve, near Jaipur, India, shows the interspecific interaction that developed between the juveniles of the two species when opportunity presented itself.

 Development and learning

 Learning through play has been long recognized as a critical aspect of childhood and child development.
-Some of the earliest studies of play started in the 1890s with G. Stanley Hall, the father of the child study movement that sparked an interest in the developmental, mental and behavioral world of babies and children.
-Play also promotes healthy development of parent-child bonds, establishing social, emotional and cognitive developmental milestones that help them relate to others, manage stress, and learn resiliency.
+Some of the earliest studies of play started in the 1890s with G. Stanley Hall, the father of the child study movement that sparked an interest in the developmental, mental, and behavioral world of babies and children.
+Play promotes healthy development of parent-child bonds, establishing social, emotional, and cognitive developmental milestones that help them relate to others, manage stress, and learn resiliency.

 Modern research in the field of affective neuroscience (the neural mechanisms of emotion) has uncovered important links between role play and neurogenesis in the brain.
 For example, researcher Roger Caillois used the word ilinx to describe the momentary disruption of perception that comes from forms of physical play that disorient the senses, especially balance.

-Studies have found that play and coping to daily stressors to be positively correlated in children.
-By playing, children regulate their emotions and this is important for adaptive functioning because without regulation, emotions could be overwhelming and stressful.
+Play is positively correlated with coping with daily stressors in children.
+By playing, children regulate their emotions.
+This is important for adaptive functioning because without regulation, emotions could be overwhelming and stressful.

 Evolutionary psychologists have begun to explore the phylogenetic relationship between higher intelligence in humans and its relationship to play, i.e., the relationship of play to the progress of whole evolutionary groups as opposed to the psychological implications of play to a specific individual.